-There are two immunotherapies used in the treatment of advanced SCC; both are given via intravenous infusion:
+There are two immunotherapies used in the treatment of advanced SCC, both of which are given via intravenous infusion:

-- In 2018, the FDA approved the immunotherapy drug cemiplimab-rwlc (Libtayo) for the treatment of people with metastatic cutaneous squamous cell carcinoma (CSCC) or locally advanced CSCC who are not candidates for surgery or radiation. - In June 2020, the FDA approved the immunotherapy drug pembrolizumab (Keytruda) for the treatment of recurrent or metastatic CSCC that is not curable by surgery or radiation.
+- In 2018, the FDA approved the immunotherapy cemiplimab-rwlc (Libtayo) for the treatment of people with metastatic or locally advanced SCC who are not candidates for surgery or radiation. - In June 2020, the FDA approved the immunotherapy drug pembrolizumab (Keytruda) for the treatment of recurrent or metastatic SCC that is not curable by surgery or radiation.
+In July 2021, the approval was expanded to include treatment of locally advanced SCC that is not curable by surgery or radiation.